Implications of the muon anomalous magnetic moment for the LHC and MUonE: in SMEFT

 such that at tree level only $C_{e \gamma}$ contributes to the muon's dipole moments.
 Taking into account combinations of $C_{e \gamma}$ and an additional operator, it is possible to evaluate how sizeable the correction factor from loop corrections (the K-factor) can be when $\Delta a_\mu$ lies within the allowed interval of Fermilab.
-When no additional operators are present, the $C_{e \gamma}$ K-factor lies at $\sim 0.52$ for $\mu = m_\mu$ and increases logarithmically as $\mu \to \Lambda = 1$~TeV up to $\sim 1.7$.
+We define this factor as the ratio of $C_{e \gamma}$ at NLO required to reproduce a value of $\Delta a_\mu$ divided by the value considering only tree level effects.
+When no additional operators are present, the $C_{e \gamma}$ K-factor lies at $\sim 0.9$ for $\mu = m_\mu$ and increases logarithmically as $\mu \to \Lambda = 1$~TeV up to $\sim 1.2$.
 The dependence of the $C_{e \gamma}$ interval consistent with the Fermilab result is shown in Fig.~\ref{fig:mudepcegamma}.
 This shows that also in EFT (mirroring the findings in concrete UV models~\cite{Athron:2021iuf}), the anomalous magnetic moment measurement is linked to a sizeable coupling.
-While this is not directly visible from the tree-level result, the size of the radiative correction (which is much larger than typical electroweak corrections) indicates a relative strong coupling of the EFT when the dipole operators alone are considered.
+While this is not directly visible from the tree level result, the size of the radiative correction (which is much larger than typical electroweak corrections) indicates a relative strong coupling of the EFT when the dipole operators alone are considered.
 The presence of additional SMEFT operators, however, can reproduce the muon $g-2$ anomaly without the need of such large radiative corrections.
-For example, sampling values of $\Delta a_\mu$ and $C_{e Z}$ we can see that even if $C_{e Z}$ is assumed to of order $10^{-4}$, the anomalous magnetic moment can be reproduced with small radiative corrections as shown in Fig.~\ref{fig:amuvskfactor}.
+For example, sampling values of $\Delta a_\mu$ and $C_{e Z}$ we can see that even if $C_{e Z}$ is assumed to be of order $10^{-4}$, the anomalous magnetic moment can be reproduced with small radiative corrections as shown in Fig.~\ref{fig:amuvskfactor}.